atom/atom/docs/upgrading/upgrading-your-package.md

     @panel?.hide()
 ```

-See the [SelectListView docs][SelectListView] for all the options.
-And check out the [conversion of CommandPaletteView][selectlistview-example] as a real-world example.
+* And check out the [conversion of CommandPaletteView][selectlistview-example] as a real-world example.
+* See the [SelectListView docs][SelectListView] for all options.

 ## Specs